mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

         }
     }

 We can now recursively iterate over the children of each layer just as PyTorch does.
-This requirement is why we have the #[derive(<...>, ModuleParse)] and the #[module] before each field that in PyTorch has inherited from nn.Module.
+This requirement is why we have the #[derive(<...>, ModuleParse)] and the #[ignore] before each field that is not a Module, Parameter, or implementer of ModIntf.

 ### Optional Named Arguments - aka kwargs
 Rust has no named optional arguments the way that Python, Ocaml, and numerous other languages do.
 Some on #rust say